PHOTO - World home | contact us | attorneys & staff | japanese

 If you have questions regarding the status of an immigrant visa petition, please fax the Embassy at 01 43 12 22 29 or send an email inquiry to: ParisConIV@state.gov.

-The IV Unit issues visas in four general categories: immediate relatives, family based, employment based and the Diversity Immigrant Visa Program (also known as the "green card" lottery).
 In most cases, applicants cannot petition for their own Immigrant Visa.
 Someone must file a petition on the applicant’s behalf.

 Immediate Relative Petitions: